Guide to Small Claims Court Limits in All 50 States

 Contents

-The first thing you should know if you want to take someone to small claims court is how much you can sue them for in the state you want to file in.
+The first thing you should know if you want to take someone to small claims court is how much you can sue them for in the state you would like to file your lawsuit.
 Below is a 50-state chart of the small claims limits.
 If you click on the state name, you will find a guide on how small claims works in that state.

 Are you looking for the deadline for when you can sue in small claims court instead?
 This is known as the statute of limitations.
 Learn more about statutes of limitations for small claims court.